Kiwi64bit/echoNews/README.md

-# kiwiNews
+# EchoNews
-Kiwi News is a demo project website using the news API
+A demo website project using NewsAPI